huyanhnd/School-Portal/README.md

 # School Portal

-A full-stack web application to manage teachers and classes in a primary school setting.
+A full-stack web application to manage teachers and classes for a school.

 ---